WarpWing/vicyos-build-folder/VicyosLinux-stable-xfce-dark-edition/README.md

  - [x] Packages updated up to the moment of the build (2020-09-03)
  - [x] Arcolinux-iso commits added
+ - [x] Update calamares config to work with archiso 47.1-1

 <br />
 <br />